 “We wanted to welcome incoming first-generation medical students.
 It’s a really exciting time for them, what with getting their white coat and entering medical school.
 But hidden behind that excitement can be a lot of anxiety and doubt or fear of the unexpected, and we want them to know that there are people who are here for them.
 We are welcoming them into a supportive community, and they can reach out and connect with us as they need.”

-- David Ho, pictured right, a member of First Gen leadership at DGSOM
+- David Ho, pictured right, former First Gen leadership at DGSOM